January

 Kaplan Institute Faculty Fellowship – Enables Northwestern faculty to pursue independent projects of significance to the humanities while immersed in an interdisciplinary community of scholars.
 (Faculty may apply for a 50% teaching reduction, which does not count against the leave clock, or, funds permitting, a full year of supported leave.)

-The Les Paul Foundation works to inspire innovative and creative thinking by sharing the legacy of Les Paul through music education, recording, innovation, and medical research related to hearing. ($1.5-$2k/1 year)
+The Les Paul Foundation works to inspire innovative and creative thinking by sharing the legacy of Les Paul through music education, recording, innovation, and medical research related to hearing. ($1.5k-$2k/1 year)

 McKnight Foundation Neuroscience Scholar Awards – Encourages neuroscientists in the early stages of their careers to focus on disorders of learning and memory. ($225k/3 years)

 National Endowment for the Humanities Media Projects – Supports the development, production, and distribution of radio programs, podcasts, documentary films, and documentary film series that engage general audiences with humanities ideas in creative and appealing ways.
-Media Projects offers two levels of funding: Development and Production. ($75k for Development, $700k for Production/Development is 6-12 months; Production is 1-3 years)
+Media Projects offers two levels of funding: Development and Production. ($75k for Development/6-12 months; $700k for Production/1-3 years).

 UConn Humanities Institute – Offers residential fellowship opportunities to pursue advanced work in the humanities.
 Visiting Humanities Scholars, UConn Humanities Scholars, and UConn Graduate Humanities Fellowships are year-long and allow for time and space to research, write, and collaborate on work that extends and celebrates humanities scholarship. ($2k/1 year)